A fiscal policy for peace

 Implementing this universalizable principle would end ongoing imperial wars in the Middle East, and prevent similar wars from happening in the future, or at least limit their duration, and would therefore also reduce terrorism in the United States.
 Even promoting the principle should be enough to change the conversation to the root cause of this war, profit from oil.

 Paying for all armed operations in the Middle East region with a levy on petroleum would thus end American military involvement in the Middle East.
-The tax initially would pay for ongoing operations, and then, if necessary to further reduce profit and public support, the amount of the tax can be backdated to cover costs dating back to Middle East war turning points such as 2014, 2003, and 1991.
-Backdating the amount of the tax to earlier turning points should be unnecessary if the ongoing human toll of the war is valued and included in the tax, along with the financial cost, rather than ignored.
+The tax initially would pay for ongoing operations, and then, if necessary to further reduce profit and public support, the amount of the tax can be backdated to cover costs dating back to Middle East war turning points such as 2014, 2007, 2003, and 1990.
+However, if the ongoing human toll of the war is valued and included in the tax along with the financial cost rather than ignored, then it should be unnecessary to backdate the total amount of the tax to earlier turning points in order to end the war.

 Once war costs decrease and end, the tax could decrease and end, or else a carbon tax could be phased in to maintain relatively high material prices to continue to discourage consumption of a resource with huge negative externalities.
 Domestic public use, e.g. public transportation and public services, should be tax exempt.
 Revenue sources currently distributed to war may be distributed to domestic national security interests and/or as seen fit.
 Production and distribution of food, heating oil, and other necessities should be exempt; thus, prices of food and other essentials will not increase as a result of this policy.
 Rural use may also be tax exempt.